It used to be that blogs looked like blogs and websites looked like websites. One could easily tell blogs and websites apart.

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are a number of ways to tell if a web site has been built with WordPress:
+Here are some simple ways to tell if sites are built using WordPress:

-If you know how to search the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for obvious telltale footprints …
+If you know how to search the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for telltale footprints that the site was built using WordPress …

-Let’s say that you are surfing the web and you come across a website that you like, and you wonder if the site uses WordPress …
+Let’s say that you are surfing the web and you visit a website that you like, and you wonder if the site uses WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-Once the source code of the page loads on your screen, search for the words “wp-content” either by visually scanning the code …
+After the source code of the site loads on your screen, you can search for the words “wp-content” either by visually scanning the code …

-Note: If you cannot find “wp-content” in the source code, it doesn’t necessarily mean that the website is not a WordPress site.
+Note: If you do not find the words “wp-content” in the page source code, it doesn’t necessarily mean that the website is not a WordPress site.

 There are other ways to find out if the site runs on WordPress, as we will soon see.

-As the point of this post is to try and help non-technical users, however, below you will find a number of easy methods you can use to check if your site is built using WordPress other than viewing the source code.
+As the point of this post is to try and help non-technical users, however, below you will find a number of easy methods you can use to check if your website is built using WordPress other than looking through the source code.

-While this may seem like the most obvious thing to do, a number of web development agencies, for whatever reason, will build clients a website and not tell them it’s been built with WordPress.
+While this may seem like the most obvious thing to do, many web development agencies, for whatever reason, will build their clients a website and not tell them it’s been built with WordPress.

-If you have an existing website and you can’t tell what CMS application is driving it, just ask your developer or whoever built your site if your website has been built with WordPress.
+If you have an existing website and you’re not sure what application was used to build it, just ask your webmaster or whoever built your site if it runs on WordPress.

-Okay … what if you can’t reach the person who looks after your website, or what if you’ve come across a site that you really like while surfing the net late at night and you really need to know if it was built using WordPress?
+Okay … what if you can’t reach your webmaster, or what if you’ve come across a site that you really like while surfing online and you really would like to know if the site was built with WordPress?

-If the site uses a WordPress theme where the template has not been customized, you will typically see a “Proudly powered by WordPress” message displayed below the footer section …
+If the site uses a WordPress theme and the site template has not been customized, you will typically see a “Proudly powered by WordPress” message showing in the footer section …

-If the simple methods above haven’t helped you, here are some other ways of identifying WordPress sites …
+If the methods above haven’t helped you, here are some other ways of telling whether a website runs on WordPress or not …

-Online Tools That Can Tell You If A Website Was Built Using WordPress
+Online Tools That Tell You If A Website Was Built Using WordPress

-Here are a some sites that can tell you if the website uses WordPress or not, and what themes or plugins the site uses …
+Here are a some online applications that will tell you if a website uses WordPress or not, and what themes or plugins the site uses …

 (Is It WP – WordPress Checking Tool)

-Using this site is super easy.
-Just enter the URL of the website into the URL field and click the button next to it.
+Using this site is very simple.
+Just type the address of the website into the URL field and click the button next to it.

-It will then search through the URL and tell you if the site was built using WordPress, and if so, it will even tell you the version of WordPress it is currently using …
+The tool will search through the URL and tell you if the site was built using WordPress, and if so, which version of WordPress the site is currently using …

-If the site is not a WordPress-driven website, you will get a message similar to the one below …
+If the site is not a WordPress web site or blog, you will get a message similar to the one below …

 To use this tool, go here: